Skip to main content

 I mentioned that there were two observations that made me want to write about this film.
 The first was the music, the second is the film’s ending.

 In stories about nostalgia or childhood, the natural impulse is to end the film with your characters graduating from their playground into adulthood.
-This jives with what we know to be true about childhood innocence, it is a temporary state of being that all of us eventually have to move past.
+This jives with what we know to be true about childhood innocence, it is a temporary state that all of us eventually have to move past.
 Maybe we want Wendy to stay in Neverland because it sounds like fun, but denying her the chance to grow up wouldn’t feel honest.

 For most of the runtime, the film seems to be on a trajectory to end with the Smiths “growing up.”
 The song “Have Yourself a Merry Little Christmas” is so affecting because the film plays the song like the Smiths are getting ready to move to New York and leave behind the safety of childhood.
 But that’s not what happens.